pascalemp/pascalemp.github.io/_posts/2020-10-27-visual-mnist-classifier.markdown

 externalLink: false
 ---

+## Overview

+This project was created whilst learning the basics of PyQT5.
+I made use of some previous (very basic) Machine Learning projects I had completed in the past, in order to interface the two mediums into a minimalistic desktop application.

+*The code and datsets are available on my personal GitHub [here](https://github.com/pascalemp/mnist_gui).*

 The full MNIST database consists solely of handwritten digits.
 It has ```60,000``` training samples, and ```10,000``` test samples, with each sample represented by ```28x28``` pixels.
 Each pixel contains a value within the range ```[0,255]``` which represents it's grayscale value.